Recurring revenue is the gold standard for SaaS companies, and revenue churn is perhaps the most important metric that they must work to combat.

-He argues that not all churn is created equal and that the process of cancelling an account actually begins as early as when the account is first created.
+He argues that not all churn is created equal and that the process of canceling an account actually begins as early as when the account is first created.

 Image Source: Intercom.io

-Throughout a churned customers lifecycle, there are clear indications that the customer is in danger of cancelling their account.
+Throughout a churned customers lifecycle, there are clear indications that the customer is in danger of canceling their account.

 Intercom dives into the engagement red flags of their customers to evaluate what those indications may be and work to offer tools that can help companies to identify their own issues.

 While most SaaS companies focus on sending emails out to users that haven’t logged in in a certain number of days, Intercom emails users who have seen a significant drop off in activity, sometimes across an entire team within the company.

 They take this as a sign that their software may be losing value with the customer and attempt to address the issue head-on.

 By focusing on team usage, the company was combating churn with their most profitable customers.

 When a team of 100 people begins to use the software less over time, the more likely cancellation becomes.

 By focusing on these specific types of customers, Intercom reduced churn with their most profitable customers, proving that indeed not all churn is created equal.